MartinLovecky/TmController/readme.md

-# X8seco - Advanced Server Controller for TrackMania Nations Forever
+# TmController - Advanced Server Controller for TrackMania Nations Forever

 > **Status**: In Development

-X8seco is an upgraded and modified version of the original Xaseco, originally developed by Xymph.
+TmController is an upgraded and modified version of the original Xaseco, originally developed by Xymph.
 This project has undergone extensive modifications, making significant improvements and changes for enhanced performance, modern compatibility, and added features.

 > **Note**: This project is maintained by Yuhzel.
 Documentation will be generated soon using [Doctum](https://doctum.github.io/)
 > **Note**: Setting XML files changed into JSON but panels and styles kept as XML